Your Name Telephone Number

 Large companies and small businesses should be committed to ensure that they have an adequate policy in place to ensure fairness and, more importantly, that it is adhered to.
 The Equal Opportunities Commission issues codes of practice for employers to assist with promoting the elimination of discrimination in the workplace and placing both sexes on an equal footing.

-The policy should strive to try and achieve a message to all employees that the employer will not tolerate any form of discrimination in the workplace as well as setting out procedures to be followed if anybody is found to be acting in breach of the policy.
+The equal opportunities policy should strive to try and achieve a message to all employees that the employer will not tolerate any form of discrimination in the workplace as well as setting out procedures to be followed if anybody is found to be acting in breach of the policy.
 Employers who do not have such a policy should formulate one, however basic, to help with implementation of fair treatment in the workplace.
 The policy should look to include a definition of direct and indirect sex and marriage discrimination, victimisation and sexual harassment, the name(s) of the employee(s) responsible and the policy should stress the obligation upon employees to act in accordance with the policy.

 Employers and employees/job applicants should be aware of the importance of consistency for selection, training, promotion, redundancy, etc. Recommendations would include employers not assuming that only men or women would be able to perform certain types of work.
 Further, that any requirements for a specific job which would inhibit applications from one sex would need to be justified on grounds other than sex.